WHAT TO EXPECT AFTER SPINAL FUSION SURGERY

-- Avoid even routine activities if they involve twisting of the spine.
+- Avoid even routine activities if twisting of the spine is involved.

-- Because medications during this period may cause drowsiness and reduce coordination, driving is not allowed.
+- Driving is not allowed.
+As medications during this period may cause sleepiness and decreased coordination.

-In some cases, other specific exercises besides walking may be recommended to help patients get ready for the next phase of recovery – which usually involves the start of outpatient physical therapy and a gradual transition back to doing the activities of daily living, like working and driving.
+In some cases, doctors suggest other specific exercises besides walking.
+This helps patients get ready for the next phase of recovery.
+And, it usually involves the start of outpatient physical therapy and a moderate transition back to conducting the activities of daily living, like working and driving.

-This is a critical period for the healing process.
+This is a tough period for the healing process.
 As the fused sections of the spine start to grow together at this point in time.

-The primary activity or exercise is walking, which not only helps with healing and building strength, it also provides a cardiovascular boost and benefits the digestive system.
-Though patients are always advised to start small, it’s important to keep increasing the amount of activity throughout this period.
+The main activity or exercise is walking.
+This not only helps with healing and building strength but also provides a cardiovascular boost and benefits the digestive system.
+Though doctors always urge patients to start small, it’s important to keep increasing the amount of activity throughout this period.

-Still, it’s important to avoid certain movements and activities mentioned before – like bending, lifting excessive weight, or anything that creates a twisting motion – that put stress on the spine segments that are supposed to be fusing.
+Still, it’s important to avoid certain movements and activities mentioned before.
+This includes bending, lifting excessive weight, or anything that creates a twisting motion– that puts stress on the spine segments undergoing fusion.

-It’s usually around this time that many patients start outpatient physical therapy.
+Usually, it is around this time that many patients start outpatient physical therapy.
 Here, they can work closely with a therapist to tailor an activity plan to match their needs and ability.
-Therapists can also recommend adjustments to the home or workspace to allow the patient to return to regular daily activities like light chores, driving, and even working (as long as there’s no physical labor).
+Also, the therapists can suggest adjustments to the home or workspace.
+This allows the patient to return to regular daily activities like light chores, driving, and even working (as long as there’s no physical activity).

-During the initial stages of recovery, due to the trauma of the surgery and the need to take it easy, patients are cautioned not to engage in vigorous activity or exercise.
+During the initial stages of recovery and the need to take it easy, patients should not engage in vigorous activity or exercise.
 While this rest period is necessary for healing, it often results in weakness and reduced muscle tone (especially in the core), along with stiffness and reduction in range of motion.

 However, after three months of healing and a slow increase in physical activity, exercise needs to take the front seat in the recovery process.
-Bending, twisting, and heavy lifting still need to be avoided, but cardio, stretching, and other activities should be ramped up.
+Patients should avoid bending, twisting, and heavy lifting, but they should ramp up cardio, stretching, and other activities.

-For those who want to return to strenuous work or recreation, specialized physical therapy (called work hardening or work conditioning programs) can be a helpful component of physical therapy, and by six months after the surgery, most are cleared to start these activities again.
+For those who want to return to strenuous work or recreation, specialized physical therapy (called work hardening or work conditioning programs) can help in physical therapy.
+And, by 6 months after the surgery, most are cleared to start these activities again.

 6 months to one year

-After an orthopedic specialist confirms that the spinal fusion procedure was a success and that the vertebrae have fused as intended, patients can begin returning to their normal lifestyle again.
+After an orthopedic specialist confirms that the spinal fusion procedure was a success and that the vertebrae have fused as intended.
+The patients can begin returning to their normal lifestyle again.

 This includes activities that involve bending, twisting, and lifting again, and patients can normally return to almost all of the things they enjoyed before surgery – with some understandable exceptions.
-Things like high-impact activities, like full-contact sports, extreme sports, and others, are not usually advised, at least in short term.
+Generally, doctors don’t suggest high-impact activities, like full-contact sports, extreme sports, and others, at least in short term.

 1 to 2 Years

 Most patients are fully recovered at around 8 months after spinal fusion surgery.
-By this time, they should be able to return to doing all activities of daily living, as well as returning to work, school, and other occupations.
+The best thing is that they must return to perform all daily living activities, work, school, and other occupations.